OrionFive/Hospitality/README.md

 # Hospitality
 Orion's RimWorld mod "Hospitality".

-Have you been wondering what the point of visiting factions is?
-Look no further, this mod is the answer.

-- Convince visitors to join your faction!
-- Increase faction relationships!
-- Treat visitors well by providing them with rooms, guest beds and joy activities!
-- Sell junk by placing it in their rooms!
-- Rescued characters can decide to join you!
-- Joining wanderers or refugees are firstly selected from related / well-known characters!

 All original artwork included is Copyright © 2015 Orion, and distributed under the Creative Commons License Attribution-ShareAlike 4.0 International, or CC-BY-SA 4.0I.

 The full license text can be found here: